 The 26 General Standards are applicable to AASP members across all their professional roles and in all their professional interactions and communications.
-Below list the standards, while you will learn the details in your ethics course and internships.
+Below list the standards, while you will learn the details in your ethics course and practicum course/experiences.